RahilMasood/Juggernaut_Frontend/CLOUD_INTEGRATION.md

 ## Key Features

 ### File Operations
-- **Upload**: Files are uploaded to Azure Blob Storage with UUID-based naming
+- **Upload**: Files are uploaded to Azure Blob Storage with original filenames
-- **Download**: Files are retrieved using human-readable names via mapping
+- **Download**: Files are retrieved using their original filenames
-- **List**: View all files in a specific container
+- **List**: View all files in a specific container from metadata
-- **Delete**: Remove files from both cloud storage and mapping
+- **Delete**: Remove files from both cloud storage and metadata

-### Mapping System
+### Metadata System
-- Files are stored in Azure with UUID codes as blob names
+- Files are stored in Azure with their original filenames as blob names
-- A local `cloud_tree.json` file maps human-readable names to UUID codes
+- A local `cloud_tree.json` file contains metadata for each container
 - Supports reference/description fields for additional metadata

 ### Containers